Laser / Skin Resurfacing

 How various treatments are required?

 • This varies depending upon the hair color and location on the body.
-Several treatments might be needed, with each session lasting 10-30 minutes.
+Several treatments might possibly be needed, with each session lasting 10-30 minutes.

 What are the side effects?